NCAlgebra/NC/DOCUMENTATION/README.md

 with earlier contributions by Bob Miller & Mark Stankus

-Copyright:
-- Helton and de Oliveira 2017
-- Helton 2002
-- Helton and Miller June 1991

-All rights reserved.

 The program was written by the authors and by:

 David Hurst, Daniel Lamm, Orlando Merino, Robert Obar, Henry Pfister,